daquioag/team-SAL/docs/customization.md

    You will be brought to a *Welcome to IntelliJ IDEA* window.

 2. Click on the  Project File that you want to add version control to.
 For this instruction set, we are going to use the *VersionControlDemo* project seen in the image below.
+      You will be brought to the **Main IntelliJ Window**.

    ![chooseProject](../assets/images/VSC-images/VSC_2.png)

 3. Navigate to the **VSC** tab in the top menu bar.